JiajuZou/SUSTech_MAE_Materials/README.md

 微信: Jajiu_Zour

 This repository keeps some materials of the main courses belonging to the department of Mechanics and Aerospace Engineering in SUSTech,
-especially Aerospace Engineering.
+especially Aerospace Engineering ~~which is the owner's major~~.

 The follwoing content is still updating,
-it'll be very very appreciated if you have any better materials ~~since the ability of the owner is not infinite~~.
+it's very very appreciated if you have any better materials to share ~~since the time and energy of the owner are not infinite~~.

 Contact me if you have any trouble
 Email: zoujj2020@mail.sustech.edu.cn